European Institute of Innovation & Technology (EIT) Director

 Ralph DUM is senior expert at the European Commission.
 He holds a PHD (1992) in physics.
 RD worked in quantum physics in US at JILA/NIST, CO, at SUNY, Stonybrook, NY, at Oxford University, and at Ecole Normale Supérieure, Paris, before joining EC in 2002.
 At EC, he has been in charge of developing research programmes -examples include quantum computing, complex systems, neuro-informatics, and scientific modelling and data for policy.
 He has recently initiated a programme called S+T+ARTS == STARTS, innovation at the nexus of Science, Technology, and the ARTS.
 STARTS includes artists in research projects as catalysts of innovation.

-Head of the Scientific Foresight Unit (STOA)
+Head of Unit of the STOA Secretariat (STOA)

 European Parliamentary Research Service